 Because California is an at-will work state, it’s vital to understand how to show wrongful termination.
 You may be unsure of what comes next but working with a lawyer can help you protect your rights moving through the process.

-Our Irvine wrongful termination attorneys at Aegis Law Firm work hard to protect your rights in complicated legal matters.
+Our Orange County wrongful termination attorneys at Aegis Law Firm work hard to protect your rights in complicated legal matters.
 We have the experience necessary to pursue the most favorable outcome on your behalf.
 Trust us when it matters most.